You would have heard people saying that avoid trans fats as much as possible.

 - Non-dairy creamer

-Above all, it is important to read labels and identify foods that contain trans fat.
-However, it is recommended to avoid foods completely that contain trans fat.
+Above all, it is essential to read labels and identify foods that contain trans fat.
+However, it is recommended to avoid foods altogether that contain trans fat.

 How to read nutrition labels that contain trans fat?